GauravWalia19/shoppinglistdesktopapp/README.md

 * Windows
 * MAC

+## Development

+For starting the development with this project follow the below steps:

+1. Firstly clone this project make sure you have 500MB space available because the dependencies are too larger.

+2. Then run the command `yarn run init`.
+This command with initialize this project in your local machine that you can use to code your application.

+3. For running the application in development mode run the command `yarn run dev`

 ## Contribution

 For contributing to this desktop application project make sure you check our [Contributing Guidelines](.github/CONTRIBUTING.md)